 The frequency and length of sessions depends entirely on your personal circumstances, you may need a couple of sessions and feel ready to stop or your counselling journey may be more complexed, and you require longer.

 Everyone is unique!

-Sessions last for 60 minutes and can be accessed weekly, fortnightly, or monthly.
-Sessions can either be held online, via telephone or face to face (see pic below)
+Sessions last for 60 minutes for Adults/ 50 minutes for children and can be accessed weekly, fortnightly, or monthly.
+Sessions can either be held online, via telephone or face to face in my log cabin (see pic below)

 Keep reading to find our more about person-centred counselling and rewind therapy.

 Person-centred counselling provides a confidential, safe, supportive, and non-judgemental setting in which you can talk through any issues causing you difficulties or concern.

 You are the expert; I will encourage you to bring and discuss your own issues but predominantly all sessions are led and directed by you.

 With support, empowerment and the right therapeutic setting a person can reach their ‘full potential’ and become their true self (self-actualisation).

 What I offer you